 Methodology

-We gathered our commission rate data from a survey of 734 of our partner agents.
+We gathered our commission rate data from a September 2025 survey of 828 of agents nationwide.
 The survey asked about standard local rates for both listing and buying agents.
-To ensure an adequate amount of agent data, these data points are averages based on responses we've received from 136 agents in the Midwest region.
+To ensure an adequate amount of agent data, these data points are averages based on responses we've received from 169 agents in the Midwest region.

-We also asked agents about when and why they're willing to negotiate real estate commissions.
+Additonally, we spoke to agents in Nebraska about when and why they're willing to negotiate real estate commissions.
+We also asked agents in Nebraska for advice about offering a buyer's agent concession.